BUX down, but outperforms Western markets

 The Budapest Stock Exchangeʼs main BUX index finished down 1.28% at 21,122.94 Tuesday after gaining 0.29% Monday.

-Although share prices on the BSE fell the BUX still managed to outperform Western European markets as foreign investors were occupied by a series of unfavourable macroeconomic data.
+Although share prices on the BSE fell the BUX still managed to outperform Western European markets as foreign investors were occupied by a series of unfavorable macroeconomic data.

 Activity in Chinese manufacturing contracted at its fastest pace for three years in August to which was added a survey showing weaker-than-expected sentiment Europeʼs manufacturing sector, specifically in Italy and France.